TRU HISTORY: STEP INTO THE STORY

 TRU HISTORY FOR THE FUTURE

+The Harry S. Truman Presidential Library and Museum has not just been renovated but entirely reimagined.
 Visitors can expect a cinematic experience of some of the most dramatic chapters of world history.
 Museum highlights include:

 - Immersive sound-and-light theaters with you-are-there experiences of WWI, WWII, the Cold War and the Korean War